 Due to their high protein and fat content, they will keep you full for longer, helping you avoid frequent snacking.

-You can eat up to 49 kernels of pistachios on a 20-carb plan.
+You can eat up to 49 kernels (about 1 oz) of pistachios on a 20-carb plan.
 That will be equal to about 5.1 g of net carbs, which is manageable on this diet.

 Pistachios would be considered a fat and a protein.
 Even though they have some carbs, they offer more significant amounts of protein and fat.